-Several resources are available that provide more detailed documentation on the NFIRS system and using the NFIRS data.
+Several resources are available that provide more detailed documentation on using the NFIRS system and NFIRS data.
 The "National Fire Incident Reporting System Complete Reference Guide" provides both instructions for reporting data to NFIRS and an understanding of the data elements collected by the system.
-It also serves as a reference for the coding of the data.
-The "National Fire Incident Reporting System Version 5.0 Fire Data Analysis Guidelines and Issues" discusses analytic considerations and methods of analyzing fire incident data using the NFIRS data.
-The topics include the NFIRS 5.0 data structure, general quality assurance issues, and definitions and parameters of common fire analyses (e.g., residential building fires or fires by a specific cause).
-The methods, techniques and considerations discussed are those used by USFA analysts and do not necessarily reflect methods, techniques and considerations used by fire data analysts from other agencies and organizations.
+It also serves as a reference for coding the data.

+The document "National Fire Incident Reporting System Version 5.0 Fire Data Analysis Guidelines and Issues" discusses analytic considerations and methods of analyzing fire incident data using the NFIRS data.
+Topics include the NFIRS 5.0 data structure, general quality assurance issues, and definitions and parameters of common fire analyses (e.g., residential building fires or casualties), including the methodology for determining structure fire causes.
+The methods, techniques and considerations discussed are those used by USFA analysts, and they do not necessarily reflect methods, techniques and considerations used by fire data analysts from other agencies and organizations.
 NFIRS data partners may (and do) employ their own methods for analyzing the data and may make differing assumptions when encountering data issues.

-The "National Estimates Approach to U.S. Fire Statistics" is the original methodology for creating estimates of the U.S. fire problem using the NFPA's annual Survey of Fire Departments for U.S. Fire Experience and the NFIRS data.
+"The National Estimates Approach to U.S. Fire Statistics" is the original methodology for creating estimates of the U.S. fire problem using the NFPA's annual Survey of Fire Departments for U.S. Fire Experience and the NFIRS data.
 The authors present a detailed consensus procedure for such calculations and the supporting rationale.
 "National Estimates Methodology for Building Fires and Losses" is the USFA's application of the national estimates approach to building fires and fire losses.
 It details USFA's current fire data estimation methodology for all building (i.e., residential and nonresidential) fires and associated losses.

-The USFA's "Structure Fire Cause Methodology" provides a detailed description of the cause hierarchy methodology and the technical hierarchy itself.
-USFA's "Data Sources and Methodology Documentation" provides an in-depth discussion of the data sources and the methodologies used to incorporate these data into fire analyses.
-Lastly, the "Fire Data Analysis Handbook" is a resource for those unfamiliar with basic data analysis techniques and their applicability to fire data-based analyses.
+USFA's "Fire in the United States 2004-2013" is a statistical portrait of the national fire problem and provides an in-depth discussion of the data sources and the methodologies used to incorporate these data into fire analyses.
+Lastly, the "Fire Data Analysis Handbook" is a resource for those unfamiliar with basic data analysis techniques and their applicability to fire databased analyses.